Book Launch—The Value of Everything: Making and Taking in the Global Economy

 A reception, with light refreshments, will be held from 5:30–6:00 p.m.

-- Mariana Mazzucato is a professor in the economics of innovation and public value at University College London (UCL), and is founder and director of the UCL Institute for Innovation & Public Purpose.
+Mariana Mazzucato is a professor in the economics of innovation and public value at University College London (UCL), and is founder and director of the University College London Institute for Innovation & Public Purpose.

-- Jeff Madrick (moderator) is an author, the director of the Bernard L. Schwartz Rediscovering Government Initiative, and a senior fellow at The Century Foundation.
+Jeff Madrick is an author, the director of the Bernard L. Schwartz Rediscovering Government Initiative, and a senior fellow at The Century Foundation.

 How Big Companies Pretend to Create Economic Value, While Actually Destroying It

 Mariana Mazzucato calls for a public debate about what is really adding value to our economies so that we can create a new form of capitalism that works for us all.

 At this moment in time, we are poised to drastically curb HIV.
 However, recent cuts in funding and a lack of political commitment threaten our progress.
 We need to demand more from donor governments, or else we will continue to see millions of people die.